Sarah Lacina: Survivor: Cagayan

-Game Changers
+Survivor Game Changers

-Lacina returned for the 34th season, Survivor: Game Changers.
+Lacina returned for the 34th season, Survivor: Game Changers in 2017.
 She only went to Tribal Council twice before the merge due to being part of very strong tribes that did well in immunity challenges.
 After reaching the merge, she stayed in the middle, navigating between alliances, in order to have more options.
 For most of the post-merge phase, she positioned herself as the swing vote many times, turned on several of her allies (including Debbie Wanner), had a hand in several blindsides, managed to find the vote-stealer advantage and successfully play it, and inherited the Legacy Advantage upon Sierra Dawn Thomas's elimination.
 At the Final Six, Lacina successfully saved herself by claiming the immunity offered by the Legacy Advantage.
-She, Brad Culpepper, and "Troyzan" Robertson also formed an alliance, and all three of them managed to make it to the Final Tribal Council.
+She, Brad Culpepper, and "Troyzan" Robertson also allied, and all three of them managed to make it to the Final Tribal Council.

 Despite being accused, specifically by Ozzy Lusth, of backstabbing most of the jurors and using her social connections for strategic gain, the ways that she managed to have strategic control, be the driving force, and still maintain social connections were praised by certain jurors, particularly Zeke Smith and Michaela Bradshaw.
 She ended up becoming the Sole Survivor, and winner of the season, over Culpepper and Robertson in a 7–3–0 vote.
-She received votes from Smith, Bradshaw, Hali Ford, Andrea Boehlke, Cirie Fields, Aubry Bracco, and Tai Trang.
-Only Lusth, Thomas, and Wanner did not vote for Lacina; they voted instead for Culpepper, while Robertson received no votes from the jury.